 Note: SED 445: Minimum grade of B- required.

-Note: To enroll in SED 411 and SED 412, students must have completed ENGL 201 and ENGL 202 and a minimum of five additional courses from the English education plan of study.
+Note: To enroll in SED 411 and SED 412, students must have completed ENGL 200 and a minimum of five additional courses from the English education plan of study.
 To enroll in SED 421, students must have completed all but two of the required 300-level English courses and all other requirements in the English major.

 Total Credit Hours: 48